Applying for Residence Hall Housing

 Step 1 – Read and Review Online Application and Agreement

-- You must pay your room reservation fee, in the amount of $150.00 before applying (for housing); once paid you will be given online access
+- You must pay your room reservation fee, in the amount of $150.00 before applying (for housing)

-- New students may begin to apply for 2018-2019 housing on February 1st of each year, submit your application online
+- New students may begin to apply for 2022-2023 housing on March 12 at 9am .
+Submit your application online

 - Once you have been accepted and paid your fees you will be given a user identification number